MarkusFerdinandDablander/ECFP-substructure-pooling-Sort-and-Slice/README.md

 https://arxiv.org/abs/2403.17954

+## Easily Generating Vectorial ECFPs via Sort & Slice

+The file [sort_and_slice_ecfp_featuriser.py](sort_and_slice_ecfp_featuriser.py) contains a self-contained, computationally efficient and easy-to-use function to transform RDKit into vectorial ECFP fingerprints pooled via a trained Sort & Slice operator (instead of classical hash-based folding).

+If you are interested in improving the predictive performance of ECFPs in your own machine learning application, this function should be all you need.

+This repositoris

-This repository also contains clean molecular data for all five analysed data sets () as well as the original numerical results from the experiments conducted in the paper.
+This repository also contains clean molecular data for all five analysed data sets (lipophilicity) as well as the original numerical results from the experiments conducted in the paper.

 ![Substructure Pooling Overview](/figures/sub_pool_methods_overview.png)